JuliaSurv/NetSurvival.jl/docs/src/example.md

 test_sex = fit(GraffeoTest, @formula(Surv(time5,status5)~sex), colrec, slopop)
 ```

 The p-value is indeed above $0.05$.
-We reject the null hypothesis $H_0$ and dismiss the differences between the two sexes.
+We cannot reject the null hypothesis $H_0$ and thus we dismiss the differences between the two sexes.

 As for the age, we will define two different groups: individuals aged 65 and above and those who are not.